swr99ejo/data-management-plan/DMP/ACTRIS-DMP.md

 ## 1. Introduction to The ACTRIS Data Centre and ACTRIS Data Management Plan

 The Aerosol, Clouds and Trace Gases Research Infrastructure (ACTRIS) focuses on producing high-quality data for the understanding of short-lived atmospheric constituents and their interactions.
 These constituents have a residence time in the atmosphere from hours to weeks.
 The short lifetimes make their concentrations highly variable in time and space and involve processes occurring on very short timescales.
-These considerations separate the short-lived atmospheric constituents from long-lived greenhouse gases, and calls for a four dimensional distributed observatory.
+These considerations separate the short-lived atmospheric constituents from long-lived greenhouse gases, and calls for a four-dimensional distributed observatory.
 The Research Infrastructure (RI) ACTRIS is the pan-European RI that consolidates activities amongst European partners for observations of aerosols, clouds, and trace gases and for understanding of the related atmospheric processes, as well as to provide RI services to wide user groups (See the [Stakeholder Handbook](https://www.actris.eu/sites/default/files/2021-01/stakeholder%20handbook.pdf) for more information).

 ACTRIS data are data from observational or exploratory National Facilities complying with the procedures established within ACTRIS.

 ACTRIS observational platforms are fixed ground-based stations that produce long-term data based on a regular measurement schedule and common operation standards.
 These platforms perform measurements of aerosol, clouds, and reactive trace gases from the Earth surface throughout the troposphere up to the stratosphere by applying state-of-the-art remote-sensing and in situ measurement techniques under consideration of harmonized, standardized, and quality controlled instrumentation, operation procedures and data retrieval schemes.
 The sites are strategically located in diverse climatic regimes both within and outside Europe, and many of them contribute to one or several European and international networks, such as [EMEP](https://www.emep.int/), [NDACC](http://www.ndaccdemo.org/), or [GAW](http://www.wmo.int/pages/prog/arep/gaw/gaw_home_en.html), and are possibly partly shared with other environmental infrastructures, such as [ICOS](https://www.icos-cp.eu/), [SIOS](https://sios-svalbard.org/), [ANAEE](https://www.anaee.com/) or [eLTER](https://www.lter-europe.net/elter).

-ACTRIS exploratory platforms are either simulation chambers, or Laboratory platforms and mobile platforms.
+ACTRIS exploratory platforms are either simulation chambers, laboratory platforms, or mobile platforms.
 The chambers are among the most advanced tools for studying and quantifying atmospheric processes and are used to provide many of the parameters incorporated in air quality and climate models.
-Atmospheric simulation chamber data contribute to better predict the behavior of the atmosphere over all time scales through a detailed understanding of the physical and chemical processes, which affect air quality and climate change.
+Atmospheric simulation chamber data contribute to better predictions of the behavior of the atmosphere over all time scales through a detailed understanding of the physical and chemical processes, which affect air quality and climate change.
 Atmospheric simulation chambers are among the most advanced tools for studying and quantifying atmospheric processes and are used to provide many of the parameters incorporated in air quality and climate models.
 Laboratory platforms and mobile platforms are set up to perform dedicated experiments and contribute data on atmospheric constituents, processes, events or regions by following common ACTRIS standards are considered ACTRIS exploratory platform.

 ![Architecture of the ACTRIS Data Centre](img/section1/Exp_Obs_NF.jpg) *Figure 1: Overview of the types of National Facilities providing data to ACTRIS Data Centre*